Jane Goldman

 BirthdayJun 11, 1970

-BiographyJane Loretta Anne Goldman (born 11 June 1970) is a British screenwriter and producer.
-She is mostly known for collaborating with director Matthew Vaughn on the screenplays of Kingsman: The Secret Service (2014) and its sequel Kingsman: The Golden Circle (2017), as well as X-Men: First Class (2011), Kick-Ass (2010), and Stardust (2007).
+BiographyJane Loretta Anne Goldman (born 11 June 1970) is an English screenwriter, film producer, journalist and author.
+She collaborated with director Matthew Vaughn on the screenplays of Kingsman: The Secret Service (2014) and its sequel Kingsman: The Golden Circle (2017), as well as X-Men: First Class (2011), Kick-Ass (2010), and Stardust (2007).
 Goldman also worked on the story of X-Men: Days of Future Past (2014), the sequel to First Class, again in partnership with Vaughn.
 Both met high critical praise for their work.

 Biography from the Wikipedia article Jane Goldman.
 Licensed under CC-BY-SA.
 Full list of contributors on Wikipedia.